filescanio/fsio-cli/README.md

   : Download a file

 -  `report`
+  : Get a report with report id and file hash

+-  `scan_reports`
-  : Get a report or reports from a scan
+  : Get reports from a scan

 -  `reports`
   : Get reports summary